-In all cases we often find professionals working in the hyper-specialized society accumulating various themes, subjects, or even disciplines under their expertise.
-They become inter-disciplinary experts.
+In all cases, we often find professionals working in the hyper-specialized society accumulating various themes, subjects, or even disciplines within their expertise.
+They become interdisciplinary experts.

-After work scenes for serious leisure projects, hobbies and social engagement become more accessible when the individual becomes "established" at work and more relaxed in his multiple duties.
-It is not uncommon to see engineers, scientists, medical doctors, and other professionals returning with aging to play their musical instruments, to get deeply engaged in certain competitive sport activity, or to enroll in evening courses in the arts.
+After-work opportunities for serious leisure projects, hobbies, and social engagement become more accessible when individuals become established at work and more relaxed in their multiple duties.
+It is not uncommon to see engineers, medical doctors, scientists, and other professionals returning to musical instruments they had previously set aside, become deeply engaged in certain competitive sporting activities, or enroll in evening courses in the arts as they age.

-Recent views and models of lifelong careers are more dynamic, complex, and multi-faceted due to the rapid changes in technology, political influences, fluctuating markets, and emerging opportunities.
-But the evolutional principles of individual career patterns remain valid.
+Recent views and models of lifelong careers are more dynamic, complex, and multifaceted due to the rapid changes in technology, political influences, fluctuating markets, and emerging opportunities.
+However, the evolutionary principles of individual career patterns remain valid.

 Job mobility or shifts in a specific role within an organization are perceived by the individual as career decision points.
-These points reflect encounters with a variety of situational determinants, such as geographic, social, economic, and family condition.
-The outcome may be an increase in wage, a new technological challenge, a change in working environment, a better vocational satisfaction, and the need to add additional components in the already existing professional toolbox.
-These shifts are sometimes denoted learning cycles contributing to broaden the spectrum of expertise.
+These points reflect encounters with a variety of situational determinants, such as geographic, social, economic, and family conditions.
+The outcome may be an increase in wage, a new technological challenge, a change in working environment, increased vocational satisfaction, or the need to add components to the existing professional toolbox.
+These shifts are sometimes denoted learning cycles that contribute to broadening the spectrum of expertise.
 New tools and concepts borrowed from remote disciplines need to be mastered and applied to the new problem at hand.
-Thus, shifts from one job to another or between assignements may contribute to the late formation of a multi-disciplinary expert.
+Thus, shifts from one job to another, or between assignments, may contribute to the late formation of a multidisciplinary expert.

 One may summarize this rather general description of career patterns as follows: